 $800 Membership Level

-Your Reward: Member Profile + Limited-Edition, Hand-Tinted Etching by Olive Ayhens (Only 1 Left!)
+Your Reward: Member Profile + Limited-Edition, Hand-Tinted Etching by Olive Ayhens (Sold Out)

 For an $800 donation, you (or a designated individual or organization) will be featured on the Gwarlingo Member page (as described in the $50 level).
 One lucky donor will also receive this gorgeous hand-tinted etching, Moorish Architecture by Olive Ayhens.
 The etching is painted with watercolor, making each print unique; it measures 30″ by 22″ and is printed on a fine, archival rag paper.
 (Click on images to enlarge.)